 An often-forgotten aspect of ECM is the ability to analyze the data and usage patterns generated by the system.
 Reporting features, including the ability to define adhoc reports, are delivered as a core feature and allow users to identify usage patterns, potential fraudulent behavior, identify duplicate content, mark records ready for deletion and much more.

-Numerous organizations have used enterprise content management systems successfully in a number of ways:
+Numerous organizations have used enterprise content management softwares successfully in a number of ways:

 • Simple file sharing and library services